 Unless your career involves you getting paid to be in shape, life will sometimes make it challenging to eat well.The first step is to accept this in a sober, realistic way.
 Then you can focus on finding strategies to work around the challenges.
 Change is hard.
 But you are strong and can totally achieve anything you commit to.

-With a proper kitchen set-up you’ll be able to cook most things, even if you don’t consider yourself “a chef”.
+With a proper kitchen set-up you’ll be able to cook most things, even if you don’t consider yourself a great cook.
 To find the best price, shop around on Google, amazon, Ebay, Home Goods, or check your local thrift store.

 Casserole dish (Pyrex is best but not necessary)

 Small assortment of steel bowls (scuffed and beat-up is fine)